endurantgames/cosmiclegends/src/skills.md

     - Roll [Historian]{.suspense}  to identify something's age and origin.

     - **Edge Success:**
-      You awaken something that shouldn't have been awakened.
+      - You awaken something that shouldn't have been awakened.
-      The artifact you're examining crumbles to dust.
+      - The artifact you're examining crumbles to dust.
-      Another historian disputes your claims.
+      - Another historian will dispute your claims.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      It belongs in a museum.
+      - It belongs in a museum.
+No, really, it does.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.

 Investigator
 :   You are trained in spotting clues and gathering information.